hbiswal199-lang/Project-expense-tracking/README.md

-# Expense Tracking System
+# 💰 Expense Tracking System

-An expense tracking application built using Python, FastAPI, Streamlit, and MySQL.
+A simple expense tracking application built using **Python, FastAPI, Streamlit, and MySQL**.

-The application allows users to add, update, view, and analyze their daily expenses.
+It allows users to add, update, view, and analyze their daily expenses.

-## Project Structure

-- **frontend/**: Contains the Streamlit application code.
-- **backend/**: Contains the FastAPI backend server code.
-- **tests/**: Contains test cases for the project.
-- **requirements.txt**: Lists the required Python packages.
-- **README.md**: Provides an overview and instructions for the project.

-## Features
+## ✨ Features

-- Add daily expenses
+- Add and update expenses
-- Update existing expenses
 - View expenses by date
 - Categorize expenses
-- Add notes to expenses
+- Add expense notes
-- View expense analytics
 - Calculate total expenses
-- Calculate percentage of spending by category
+- View spending percentage by category
-- Display expenses using tables and charts
+- Display analytics using tables and charts

-## Technologies Used
+## 🛠️ Technologies

 - Python
 - FastAPI